dustinpfister/blog_posts/_posts/python-standard-library-textwrap.md

 ## 1 - Some basic textwrap examples

 In this section I will just be quickly going over some very basic examples of some of the functions that are given in the textwrap library.
 There are a few methods to choose from, but the main function of interest here is the wrap method.

+At this time I think I should also point out that the examples here as well as all of the python source code examples of my posts here can be found at my [examples-python github](https://github.com/dustinpfister/examples-python/tree/master/for-post/python-standard-library-textwrap/s1-basic) reposatiry.
+I think I should also make it clear that this is not a getting started post on python and I assume that you have at least some basic working knowage of how to create, save, and run simple python source code examples.

 ### 1.1 - The wrap method